 Long before the drug was first outlawed in the US, cannabis tinctures were relatively common treatments for a whole host of ailments, from nausea to muscle spasms and chronic pain.
 Much like aromatic bitters, which started their lives as health tonics, it was probably only a matter of time before cannabis-infused ingredients made their way into the cocktail world as well.

-Of course, no conversation about cannabis cocktails can begin without a requisite nod to the elephant in the room: in most parts of the country, consuming these drinks recreationally is still illegal.
-Outside of Alaska, Colorado, Oregon, and Washington, the prospect of ordering a cocktail infused with cannabis bitters at your local bar is still a distant one (and even in states with full legalization, there are generally laws prohibiting public consumption of the stuff).
+Of course, no conversation about cannabis cocktails can begin without a requisite nod to the elephant in the room: for most Americans, consuming these drinks recreationally is still illegal.
+While nearly a quarter of the population lives in states with some kind of legal marijuana, only eight of them—Alaska, California, Colorado, Maine, Massachussetts, Nevada, Oregon, and Washington—allow for recreational use.
+In short, the prospect of ordering a cocktail with cannabis-infused bitters at your local bar is still a distant one (and even in states with full legalization, there are generally laws prohibiting public consumption of the stuff anyway).

-That said, if the pendulum continues its current swing away from prohibition—all those new tax dollars do have a certain appeal—it’s likely that this conversation will only become more relevant in the coming years.
+That said, if the pendulum continues its current swing away from prohibition—all those new tax dollars do have a certain appeal—it’s likely that this conversation will only become more relevant in the coming years, as more and more states move towards legalization.

 How Do Cannabis Cocktails Work?